RobertMoore84/Leveraging-social-media-and-community-science-data-for-Environmental-Niche-Models-/README.md

 ### Scripts:
 - **`LossGainCalculations.R`**: Script to calculate and visualize gains and losses in species' predicted ranges between different scenarios.
 - **`SDModelling.R`**: Script to perform Species Distribution Modelling (SDM) using MaxEnt in R. This script processes the occurrence points and environmental data, trains the MaxEnt models, and outputs the predictions.
-- **`SchoenersD.R`**: Script to calculate Schoener's D, a metric to quantify the overlap of predicted species ranges between two datasets (e.g., ALA vs. ALA + Flickr, ALA vs. ALA + iNaturalist).
+- **`SchoeD.R`**: Script to calculate Schoener's D, a metric to quantify the overlap of predicted species ranges between two datasets (e.g., ALA vs. ALA + Flickr, ALA vs. ALA + iNaturalist).

 ---